St John Fisher Catholic School

-St John Fisher Catholic Comprehensive School (simply referred to as SJF) is an 11–18 mixed, Roman Catholic, voluntary aided secondary school and sixth form in Chatham, Kent, England.
-It was established in 1964 and is located in the Roman Catholic Archdiocese of Southwark.
+St John Fisher Catholic Comprehensive School (simply referred to as SJF) is an 11–18 mixed, Roman Catholic, voluntary aided secondary school and sixth form in Rochester, Kent, England.
+It was established in 1964 and is located in the Archdiocese of Southwark.

 It is one of two genuine comprehensive schools in Medway, an authority that retains selection.
 Pupils also travel in from Sittingbourne and Sheppey in Kent.
 It is the only Catholic secondary school within the local authority and the only secondary school with two campuses.
-The main campus at Ordnance Street is for year 9 to 13, while years 7 and 8 are on a campus known as the Lower School, at 79 Maidstone Road.
+The main campus at Ordnance Street is for year 9 to 13, while years 7 and 8 are on a campus known as the Lower School, at Maidstone Road.

 Planning permission was given in March 2021, for the school to consolidate on a single site on City Way on existing playing fields.

 Motto

 The school's motto, Deo Reddite Dei means 'give back to God what belongs to God'.(Mark 12:17) This is a biblical reference referring to when Jesus was challenged by the Pharisees on the subject of taxation; Jesus was asked whether the Jews should pay taxes to the Romans or not.